 As an entrepreneur, your mind may understandably be trained on the lengthy list of items that require your attention in the near future.
-For example, you need to create a business plan, line up financing, set up an office space and more.
-You may also be looking for suppliers, a shipping company, an insurance provider and many other affiliates to work with.
+For example, you need to create a business plan, line up financing, set up office space, and more.
+You may also be looking for suppliers, a shipping company, an insurance provider, and many other affiliates to work with.
 With these and so many other things occupying your mind, it is understandable your business’s impact on the environment may not immediately come to mind.

 Nonetheless, the impact of business activities on the environment can be tremendous.
-This impact could stem from energy consumption and waste to the generation of ozone gases, landfill waste and more.
+This impact could stem from energy consumption and waste to the generation of ozone gases, landfill waste, and more.
 A green business is one that has a reduced or minimal impact on the environment.
-This impact may be related to your decisions on where your energy comes from, the types of materials used in your office finish-out, how your goods are transported and more.
+This impact may be related to your decisions on where your energy comes from, the types of materials used in your office finish-out, how your goods are transported, and more.

-Keep in mind that running an eco friendly business is just as beneficial for your company and your employees as it is for the environment.
+Keep in mind that running an eco-friendly business is just as beneficial for your company and your employees as it is for the environment.
 This is a critical factor that deserves your attention while you are making most of your business decisions going forward.
-While some established business can go through extraordinary and often expensive steps to go green, it may be easier and more practical to simply be eco-friendly from the start.
+While some established businesses can go through extraordinary and often expensive steps to go green, it may be easier and more practical to simply be eco-friendly from the start.
 When you understand more about why you should run a green business and how to do so, you can make smarter decisions as you launch your new endeavor.

 1. Protect Mother Nature

 Almost all business activities can have a direct or indirect effect on Mother Nature.
 For example, something as simple as printing a document on an office printer can result in waste and pollution associated with the production and use of paper and printer ink.
-The use of your equipment, appliances, electronics and lighting can waste energy, and your energy source may be non-renewable and polluting.
+The use of your equipment, appliances, electronics, and lighting can waste energy, and your energy source may be non-renewable and polluting.
 These are only some of the many impacts that your operations can have on Mother Nature.

 The good news is that if you are aware of the potential impact that your operations could have on the environment, you can take proactive steps to mitigate that impact.
 For example, when you select an office space, pay attention to natural lighting.
 Choose a space that has excellent natural lighting so that you do not have to run the lights all day.
 In addition, choose a well-insulated building, and pay attention to the source of energy that is channeled into the building.

 There are many other steps that you can take as well.
 For example, buy gently-used furniture and electronics.
-Take advantage of cloud computing to eliminate waste associated printing.
+Take advantage of cloud computing to eliminate waste associated with printing.
 When buying new appliances and equipment, pay attention to energy consumption.
 For applicable products, look for an EnergyStar 4.0 rating.
 Always look for a greener alternative when making business decisions.

 2. Take Care of Your (and Your Employees’) Health